-On May 24th, 2000, seven people died of whom were seniors and children, from a deadly strain of pathogens (E. coli O157.H7 and Campylobacter).
-More than 2,300 people in the town of Walkerton, Ontario were negatively affected, which echoed an unfortunate tragedy in the headlines across Canada.
-How this happened, the causation, the consequences, and the issues leading up to this detrimental event are important in understanding the contributing factors that caused it.
-A brief summary will cover the events that happened in Walkerton, the type of micro-organisms (pathogens), the role the pathogens played in contaminating the water supply, and what ways in which this incident could have been avoided.
-The event that took place was a wake up call to all Canadian citizens and the government to no longer be complacent by assuming that our drinking water is safe for human life and health without taking full responsibility for it.
+On May 24th, 2000, seven people died of whom were seniors and children from a deadly strain of pathogens (E. coli O157.H7 and Campylobacter).
+More than 2,300 people in the town of Walkerton, Ontario were negatively affected that echoed an unfortunate tragedy in the headlines across Canada.
+How this happened, the causation, the consequences and the issues leading up to this detrimental event are important in understanding the contributing factors that caused it.
+The following will cover the events that happened in Walkerton, the type of micro-organisms (pathogens), the role the pathogens played in contaminating the water supply and the ways this incident could have been avoided.
+The event that took place should be a wake up call to all Canadian citizens and the government to no longer be complacent in the assumption that our drinking water is safe for human life and health without taking full responsibility for it.

-The first sign that something was seriously wrong in Walkerton, was the third week of May leading up to the long weekend when the local elementary school and seniors’ residence started suffering from nausea, stomach pain, and severe diarrhea.
-Hordes of parents and their children started filling the hospital emergency rooms.
-At the same time, the administrator at the local seniors’ residence instructed the staff of the facility that they were safe to drink the tap water instead of bottled or boiled water because the manager of the Public Utility Commission's report misled them by saying the town’s water was “ok" to drink.
-Because of this false report, the Medical Officer of Health was sent on a wild goose chase by believing that food contamination was the source of the illness, not the drinking water.
-A boil water advisory could have been issued on May 19th, instead it was two days later (May 21st), when the pattern of illness became epidemic and the obviousness of Public Utility Commission’s deceptive report became known to everyone.
-The big question was, why did the Public Utility knowingly mislead the town of Walkerton into believing that the quality of their drinking water was safe, when in fact, it was contaminated with potentially deadly strain of pathogens?
+The first sign that something was seriously wrong in Walkerton was in the third week of May leading up to the long weekend when those in the local elementary school and seniors residence started suffering from nausea, stomach pain and severe diarrhea.
+Many parents and their children started filling the hospital emergency rooms.
+At the same time, the administrator at the local seniors’ residence instructed the staff of the facility that they were safe to drink the tap water instead of bottled or boiled water because the manager of the Public Utility Commission's report misled them by saying the town’s water was 'ok' to drink.
+Based on this false report, the Medical Officer of Health was sent on a wild goose chase by believing that it was food contamination that was the source of the illness.
+A boil water advisory could have been issued on May 19th, but instead it was two days later when the pattern of illness became epidemic.
+By this time it was obvious that Public Utility Commission’s report was seriously flawed.
+The big question was, why did the Public Utility knowingly mislead the town of Walkerton into believing that the quality of their drinking water was safe when it was contaminated with potentially deadly strain of pathogens?

-The source of E. coli contamination was from municipal Well 5 which entered the Walkerton drinking water distribution system.
-During the week of May 8th - 12th, 134 mm of rain fell on the town of Walkerton, which was considered a torrential downpour.
-Because of the heavy rainfall, the primary, if not the only source of the contamination, was the runoff from the manure that was spread on a farm near Well 5 (O’Conner, 2000, p.3).
-The fecal runoff from the nearby cattle farm impinged om the and contaminated it.
-Well 5 drew water into the public distribution system from the shallow contaminated aquifer which was also unmaintained and in an improper location.
+The source of E. coli contamination was from municipal Well 5 entering into the Walkerton drinking water distribution system.
+During the week of May 8th - 12th, 134 mm of rain fell on the town of Walkerton.
+This was considered a torrential downpour.
+Because of the heavy rainfall, the primary source of the contamination was the runoff from the manure that was spread on a farm near Well 5 (O’Conner, 2000, p.3).
+The fecal runoff from the nearby cattle farm impinged on the well and contaminated it.
+Well 5 drew the contaminated water into the public distribution system from the shallow aquifer that was found to be unmaintained and in an improper location.

 E. coli bacteria live in the intestines of healthy cattle and are passed into their fecal waste.
-When ingested by humans, a powerful toxin is produced, which causes bloody diarrhea and can lead to hemolytic uremic syndrome, where the red blood cells in the body are destroyed leading to kidney failure.
+When ingested by humans, a powerful toxin is produced causing bloody diarrhea and can lead to hemolytic uremic syndrome.
+The red blood cells in the body are destroyed leading to kidney failure.
 However, E. coli is a useful organism indicator in testing for human pathogens because it is always found in their faeces.
-On May 20th, a stool sample was taken from a child who had drank the town's water supply and tested positive for E. coli 0157:H7 at the local hospital.
+On May 20th, a stool sample was taken from a child who had drank the town's contaminated water supply and tested positive for E. coli 0157:H7 at the local hospital.

-A preventative, rather than a reactive approach to monitoring drinking water, would seem to be a wise direction.
+A preventative rather than a reactive approach to monitoring drinking water would seem to be a more wise direction.

-It has been made known that Municipal Well 5 did not have a continuous chlorine dosage or turbidity monitoring; therefore, two preventative systems did not alarm for an appropriate action of whether to increase the chlorine dosage to kill the pathogens or a decision for a boil water advisory.
-In Walkerton, the boil water advisory was not initiated until many days after the contamination entered the distribution system.
+It has been made known that Municipal Well 5 did not have a continuous chlorine dosage or turbidity monitoring system; therefore, two possible preventative systems did not alarm for an appropriate action of whether to increase the chlorine dosage to kill the pathogens or make a decision to send out a boil water advisory.
+Unfortunately, in Walkerton's case, the boil water advisory was not initiated until many days after the contamination entered the distribution system.

-A code of conduct or principles are important and crucial for assuring safe, potable water.
-Learning from past experiences and dealing with the greater risks first to the lesser last would be a more rational method of risk protection.
-A preventative approach, instead of a reactive one with some foresight, would have been ideal way of preventing the tragedy in Walkerton.
-An example of foresight would be to implement environmental protection over the regional watersheds to protect the source of the drinking water.
-If the watersheds are not protected, then the water-treatment processes become over-stressed due to extreme unforeseen conditions put on it.
+Having code of conduct and safety principles are important and crucial for assuring safe, potable water.
+Learning from past experiences and dealing with the greater risks first to the lesser last would be a more rational method in risk protection.
+A preventative approach, instead of a reactive one with some foresight would have been ideal way of preventing the tragedy in Walkerton.
+An example of foresight would be to implement environmental protection over the regional watersheds to protect the sources of drinking water.
+If the watersheds are not protected, then the water treatment processes become stressed due to extreme unforeseen conditions put on it.